K-Nesbitt/Instagram_NLP/README.md

 ## Future Work
+I still think there can be improvements to identifying what captions and other features help predict the number of likes.
+I would like to conduct topic modeling on the captions to identify groups of photos.
+I would also like to scrap my data again and collect the AI photo description provided in the Instagram HTML.

+The goal would be to have this tool accessible to the public so people can use it for their social media advertisements.

 ## Acknowledgments
 I want to thank Joe Gartner, Dan Rupp, Brent Goldberg, and my fellow peers for helpful guidance and feedback during the development of this project.